bioidiap/bob.learn.libsvm/doc/c_cpp_api.rst

 .. cpp:function:: PyObject* PyBobLearnLibsvmMachine_NewFromMachine(bob::learn::libsvm::Machine* m)

-   Builds a new Python object from an existing :cpp:class:`Machine`.
+   Builds a new Python object from an existing :cpp:class:`bob::learn::libsvm::Machine`.
 The machine object ``m`` is **stolen** from the user, which should not delete it anymore.